 So thanks to the Michigan legislature you still have your 6 month redemption period; however, you better beware that you will now be subject to random inspections of the INSIDE and OUTSIDE of your home.
 If you don’t let them in your redemption period may be cancelled.
 You also have to love the above list, so broad and over inclusive that lots of homes could fit into one of the categories listed above.
 Lastly, the safety issues associated with you now being required to let a total stranger into your home that you have no idea who they are.
 I can only imagine where this is going to go.
 We still have to wait and see if the Governor signs these bills, only time will tell.

-Peter Behrmann is a Livonia Bankruptcy Attorney.
-From my Livonia, Michigan location, I represent clients throughout Metro Detroit and beyond, including Garden City, Wayne, Westland, Redford, Dearborn, Taylor, Ann Arbor, Belleville, Northville, Novi, Farmington, Farmington Hills, Plymouth, Canton, and the Counties of Wayne, Oakland, Livingston, and Washtenaw.
-My practice is limited to helping consumers like you file Chapter 7 and Chapter 13 Bankruptcy.
+Peter & Jeri Behrmann are Livonia Bankruptcy Attorneys.
+From our Livonia, Michigan location, we represent clients throughout Metro Detroit and beyond, including Garden City, Wayne, Westland, Redford, Dearborn, Taylor, Ann Arbor, Belleville, Northville, Novi, Farmington, Farmington Hills, Plymouth, Canton, and the Counties of Wayne, Oakland, Livingston, and Washtenaw.
+Our practice is limited to helping consumers like you file Chapter 7 and Chapter 13 Bankruptcy.